AlibabaCloudDocs/arms/intl.en-US/API reference/Prometheus/ListDashboards.md

 # ListDashboards

-QueirieqUERIEs the Grafana dashboard of a cluster in a specified region.
+Queries Grafana dashboards of a Container Service Kubernetes cluster.

 ********